Navigating The Australian Maternity System 1995

 Customers?
 Righto.

-The midwives in this hospital welcomed me with open arms.
-I was a source of entertainment with ma Scottish accent and jargon.
-Could see the puzzled wide-eyed looks, what IS she talking about?
+I could see the puzzled wide-eyed looks, what IS she talking about?
 Guthrie test?
 Pyrexia?
 Venflon?
 Viii … tamin K. Why are the women all grand?

-Examination of the newborn is a basic midwifery skill in the UK, paediatricians consulted if problem or abnormality suspected but here, ( scratches head) women paid CONSULTANT paediatricians to come in DAILY to do these checks.
-Couldn’t get my head around it.
+Examination of the newborn, a basic midwifery skill in the UK, paediatricians consulted only if problem or abnormality suspected but here, ( scratches head) women paid CONSULTANT paediatricians to come in DAILY to do these checks.

-The epidural service though was excellent, anaesthetists always available in a timely manner.
+The private epidural service though was excellent, anaesthetists always available in a timely manner.
 One stood out in particular, always cheerful even in the middle of the night, placing epidurals quicker than I’d seen before or since.

 Onto the negatives and a disclaimer before I begin this rant.